maxijonson/rust-maps-api/README.md

 Examples of issues include the following.
 Note that these are just examples from my own usage in projects, and there may be many more.

 - `MonumentTypes` and `BiomeTypes` are typed as `integer` instead of `string`.
 A patch has been configured in this project to fix this.
 - `Search.searchRaw` request schema has a lot of incorrectly typed fields, making it practically unusable. `largeMonuments` is typed as `MonumentTypes`, though not all `MonumentTypes` are valid values for this field.
+This was also (partly) patched by examining how requests are made on the Rust Maps website.

 ## Installation